**Adding your 2560x373 category images for our new responsive platform, Serve?**

-The Menu Image Management tool is located in the Dashboard, displayed to users with permission enabled for Menu Image Management as a new tab.
-Not all brands will have access to the Menu Image Management tool.
-Please submit a request from the Olo Help Center home page if you do not see the Menu Images tab and we will work with you to get your brand over to the new Menu Image Management tool!
+The Menu Image Management (MIM) tool on the Dashboard for users with the MIM permission enabled.
+Not all brands will have access to the MIM tool.
+Please submit a request from the Olo Help Center home page if you do not see the Menu Images tab and we will work with you to get your brand over to the new MIM tool!

 The tool allows the user to upload and select images for assignment to menu items so that these images display to customers on the menu pages.
 Once an image has been assigned to a menu item and published, it will display for that item on the relevant customer-facing menus (e.g. Desktop web, mobile web, mobile apps).